Why the Dave Ramsey ‘Pay Off the Mortgage’ Rule Is Costing High-Income Households $400,000 Over a 25-Year Retirement

 Dave Ramsey delivers his core message on mortgage debt with characteristic bluntness: “Your most powerful wealth-building tool is your income.
 Don’t surrender it to debt.
 Debt is acid that eats your wealth.”

-Inside the Ramsey framework, that means Baby Step 6: throw every spare dollar at the mortgage before any optional investing.
+Inside the Ramsey framework, that conviction translates directly into Baby Step 6: throw every spare dollar at the mortgage before any optional investing.
+The logic is emotionally compelling, and for the right household it is financially sound.
+For the wrong one, it is extraordinarily expensive.

-Why does the math reverse for high earners with a low rate?
+Why the math reverses for high earners with a low rate

-Ramsey’s rule is calibrated for households drowning in 18% credit card debt, where the psychological win of being debt-free outpaces any spreadsheet.
-For high earners with a fixed 5.25% mortgage and strong cash flow, the math flips.
-The benchmark 30-year Treasury yield is roughly 5%, so the couple’s loan is barely 30 basis points above a risk-free government bond.
+Ramsey’s rule is calibrated for households drowning in 18% credit card debt, where the psychological win of being debt-free outpaces any spreadsheet calculation.
+For high earners carrying a fixed 5.25% mortgage with strong cash flow, the math points in the opposite direction.

 Using a $40,000 annual surplus, realistic for a $400,000 household:

-With Path B, pay the mortgage on schedule and invest: Forty thousand dollars a year for 25 years at 7% compounds to roughly $2.53 million in the brokerage.
-The mortgage interest, partially deductible if itemizing, gets paid from normal income.
+Path B, pay the mortgage on schedule and invest: Forty thousand dollars a year for 25 years at 7% compounds to roughly $2.53 million in the brokerage.
+The mortgage interest, partially deductible when itemizing, gets paid from normal income.

 The pre-tax gap is roughly $930,000 in favor of investing.
-After long-term capital gains tax and the lost mortgage interest deduction, the realistic edge lands near $400,000.
-Across a 25-year retirement, that is roughly $16,000 a year of extra spending power the Ramsey rule forfeits.
+After accounting for long-term capital gains tax and the lost mortgage interest deduction, the realistic edge lands near $400,000.
+Spread across a 25-year retirement, that is roughly $16,000 a year of extra spending power the Ramsey rule forfeits.

 The variable that flips the answer: your rate versus your expected return

-Run the same exercise with an 8% mortgage, and the answer inverts.
-Paying down the loan becomes a guaranteed 8% after-tax return that almost no diversified portfolio can reliably match.
-The Ramsey rule wins.
+Run the same exercise with an 8% mortgage, and the answer inverts entirely.
+Paying down an 8% loan is a guaranteed after-tax return that almost no diversified portfolio can reliably match over time.
+In that scenario, the Ramsey rule wins decisively.

 What to do this week